Bisexuality in the United States: 1960s

-LGBT political activism became more prominent in this decade.
+LGBT political activism became more prominent in the 1960s.
 The first public protests for equal rights for gay and lesbian people were staged at governmental offices and historic landmarks in New York, Philadelphia, and Washington, D.C., between 1965 and 1969.
 In D.C., protesters picketed in front of the White House, Pentagon, and the U.S. Civil Service Commission.
 One woman at the second White House picket of those protests, J.D., identified herself as a bisexual.

 In 1966, bisexual activist Robert A. Martin (aka Donny the Punk) founded the Student Homophile League at Columbia University and New York University.
 In 1967 Columbia University officially recognized this group, thus making them the first college in the United States to officially recognize a gay student group.
 Activism on behalf of bisexuals in particular also began to grow, especially in San Francisco.
 One of the earliest organizations for bisexuals, the Sexual Freedom League in San Francisco, was facilitated by Margo Rila and Frank Esposito beginning in 1967.
 Two years later, during a staff meeting at a San Francisco mental health facility serving LGBT people, nurse Maggi Rubenstein came out as bisexual.
 Due to this, bisexuals began to be included in the facility's programs for the first time.

 The Stonewall Rebellion, considered the beginning of the modern LGBT rights movement, occurred at the Stonewall bar in 1969.
 Bar patrons, including bisexuals, stood up to the police during a raid.
 In commemoration of this, the next year the first LGBT pride march was held.
 Bisexual activist Brenda Howard is known as the "Mother of Pride", for her work in coordinating the first LGBT Pride march, and she also originated the idea for a week-long series of events around Pride Day which became the genesis of the annual LGBT Pride celebrations that are now held around the world every June.
 Additionally, Howard along with the bisexual activist Robert A. Martin (aka Donny the Punk) and gay activist L. Craig Schoonmaker are credited with popularizing the word "Pride" to describe these festivities.
 Bisexual activist Tom Limoncelli later stated, "The next time someone asks you why LGBT Pride marches exist or why [LGBT] Pride Month is June tell them 'A bisexual woman named Brenda Howard thought it should be.'"